Mohammad-Qasem/reading-notes/Read: 02 - The Coder's Computer.md

 # Terminal
 -The comand line:command line,or terminal is a text based interface to the system, you are able to enter commands by typing.

--command (ls):Will show the list of where are you in your PC.
+-command (ls):will show the list of where are you in your PC.

 -command (cd [location]): which stands for chang directory.

--command (pwd)
+-command (pwd): allow you show your present directory.